 The purpose of this problem set is to give you practice with:

-- Recursion, and how it relates to iteration.
+- Recursion, and how it relates to iteration,

-There are four tasks:
+There are three tasks:

 Follow the style guidelines in the CS 111 Code Style Guide

-All code for this assignment is available in the
+- All code for this assignment is available in the

 ps09folder in the